pjanuario/express-zeromq-dojo-js/service/README.md

 ## Next Steps

-1. Fork the repository, to start your workshop.
-1. Some code monkey let you a surprise, find it and fix it.
+1. Some code monkey let you a "red flag" surprise, find it and fix it.
+Tip: it seems that the software isn't working as the service spec/contract is designed, running tests should help you.
-1. The same monkey didn't created tests for the external integration with github let's fix this.
+1. The same monkey didn't created tests for retrieving the user information.
+This feature have a external integration with github let's fix this and do some proper test/s case/s.
 1. Do you think the service interface for task user make sense? let's discuss it and fix it.
 1. Let's create a new operation on a service!
 Where should you start?
 Have eard about TDD?
 So let's try it.
 Implement the endpoint to retrieve a list of tasks.
 1. Identify service problems, trust me, it have a lot of issues!